thoughtfulbloke/letter2ed/README.md

 in deaths from 2019 to 2020, due to the young migrate/old die thing.
-There were 2 reasons: (1) The model Gibson used in his article is sufficiently undocumented I cannot exactly replicate is claims over 3 years, so making a claim about 1 year is filed with assumptions that there would be distracting quibble fights about.
+There were 2 reasons: (1) The model Gibson used in his article is sufficiently undocumented I cannot exactly replicate is claims over 3 years, so making a claim about 1 year is filled with assumptions that there would be distracting quibble fights about.
 (2) While it demonstrates this particular model is impossible, that distracts from the general point that Age Standardised Mortality Rates exist, are